 Payment bonds can provide excellent security for a customer’s failure to pay.
 Procedures should be adopted for ensuring that a copy of the payment bond is obtained and that all notice and other statutory requirements are properly and timely satisfied.

-At the Law Office of Robert S. Tanner, we have substantial experience with payment bond claims and defenses.
+The construction bond attorneys at the Law Office of Robert S. Tanner, have substantial experience with payment bond claims and defenses.
 Call today for more information about securing your payment bond rights, asserting a payment bond claim, prosecuting a lawsuit to enforce payment bond rights, or defending a payment bond claim.

 In the typical construction relationships, privity exists between parties who have agreements between them but privity does not exist when there are no agreements between them.
 As an example, when a contractor and subcontractor are mutually bound by a contract, they are said to be in privity.
 On the other hand, when the subcontractor enters into a sub-subcontract or purchases materials from a material supplier, the contractor is not in privity with the sub-subcontractor or the material supplier but the subcontractor is.
 Privity exists where parties have a relationship out of which a mutuality of interest arises.